pancho-dev/pancho-dev/content/posts/taming-the-cpu-metrics.md

 ![](../images/taming-the-cpu-metrics/steal3.png)

 As we can see the cpu usage pattern in the 3 vms was very similar.
-But there is an interesitng part.
+But there is an interesting part.

 - Yellow area: this time we can see that the userspace percentage never got to 100% like the one was shown in the userspace section.
 This is due to the fact that there were 3 vms trying to use 100% of their vcpus but the underlying host has only 2 cores, which translates to each vm having less cpu time for them as the physical cores were shared among the 3 vms.